twitchtv/twirp/docs/errors.md

 If the endpoint returns a vanilla (non-twirp) error, it will be automatically wrapped using [twirp.InternalErrorWith(err)](https://pkg.go.dev/github.com/twitchtv/twirp#InternalErrorWith).

-The following examples are all equivalent, the client receives the same internal error.
+The following examples are equivalent (the client receives the same internal error).

 ```go
 func (s *Server) FindUser(ctx context.Context, req *pb.FindUserRequest) (*pb.FindUserResp, error) {